Mark Carlson (umpire): Umpiring career

 Carlson was the left field umpire in the 2003 All-Star Game.

 He was the home plate umpire for the May 2, 2012 no-hitter thrown by Los Angeles Angels pitcher Jered Weaver.

 He was the second base umpire on September 28, 2012, when Homer Bailey of the Cincinnati Reds no-hit the Pittsburgh Pirates.

 MLB selected Carlson to officiate the 2014 Opening Series from March 20–23, 2014 at the Sydney Cricket Ground in Sydney, Australia.

-Carlson serves as the Rules Analyst for MLB on FOX for the 2025 World Series.
+Carlson served as the Rules Analyst for MLB on FOX for the 2025 World Series.

 Personal life

 Carlson was involved in baseball throughout his childhood.

 Carlson attended Joliet West High School and Parkland College, where he played catcher.
 He also served in the United States Marine Corps and served as a board member for UMPS Care Charities before founding the Mark Carlson's Care children's charity.
 He resides in Illinois with his wife and two daughters.